hercychang/prep-step-1/part4-numbers/arithmetic_operators.md

 ## Division and Modulo Operators

 The division operator probably behaves differently than you expect.
 The result of `5 / 2` is `2` rather than `2.5`.
-By convention, the output of dividing two integer operands must also be an integer.
-The Ruby interpreter simply rounds down.
+The output of dividing two integer operands must also be an integer.
+The Ruby interpreter simply rounds down the quotient.
 What do you think is the result of dividing two floats?
 How about the result of dividing a float by an integer or vice versa?
 Test the following in the shell.
 (The comments indicate the return value.)

 ```ruby
 5.0 / 2.0 #=> 2.5